Batasang Pambansa Complex: Other facilities

 Aside from the offices of the House, the facilities at the Batasang Pambansa include a medical and dental clinic, two banks, a post office, two telegraph offices, two motor pools, a fire station, a gas station, security barracks for the marines, parking space for 300 cars and a police detachment.
 It also includes recreational facilities like the tennis and basketball courts, a gym and fitness center, a day care center, and a clubhouse and fast food center.

-Security

-On November 13, 2007, an explosion occurred on the south wing of the complex killing four people and injuring six more.
-Three of the victims were legislators.